bcherny/redrock/README.md

   }
 })

-// Trigger an action (throws a compile time error unless id and value are set, and are of the right types) app.emit('OPEN_MODAL', { id: 123, value: true })

-// Listen on an action (basic) (throws a compile time error if this event does not exist) app.on('OPEN_MODAL')
+// Listen on an action (throws a compile time error if this event does not exist) (basic) app.on('OPEN_MODAL')
    .subscribe(_ => _.value)